 Nonverbal communication is vital in how we share things with others and understand what others are trying to say.
 Communication is essential for successful interpersonal relationships, but it isn’t just the words you say that speak volumes.
 Your nonverbal signals—including body language and facial expressions—are forms of nonverbal communication that can carry much meaning.

 In this article, learn more about the different types of nonverbal communication, the impact it has, and things you can do to improve your nonverbal communication.

 What Is Nonverbal Communication?

 Nonverbal communication involves conveying information without the use of words.
 It may rely on signals made with body language, gestures, tone of voice, and facial expressions.

-Nonverbal communication can serve a number of important roles when conveying information to others.
+Nonverbal communication can serve many important roles when conveying information to others.

-- Strengthening the message: It can be used to strengthen or emphasize what you are saying verbally.
+- Strengthening the message: It can strengthen or emphasize what you are saying verbally.

-- Augmenting the message: Sometimes your body language can complement or augment the spoken word.
-A gesture or expression can be used to add meaning that people might not understand in your words.
+- Augmenting the message: Sometimes, your body language can complement or augment the spoken word.
+A gesture or expression can add meaning that people might not understand in your words.

 - Replacing the message: Instead of saying your message aloud, nonverbal communication can often be used to send the message without saying a word.

 One commonly cited figure suggests that 55% of communication occurs through body language, 38% through tone of voice, and just 7% through spoken words.
 It is important to note that this varies depending on the situation.

 There are many different types of signals that can be used to communicate information nonverbally.
 Some of the main types of nonverbal communication include: